 The scenario of the 20th Century Classical Music Period

 Right before the 20th-century music period, we were in the Romantic era.
 The piano was improved in several ways.
 A wider range of notes was added, and the tonal quality became richer and more varied.
-Woodwinds and brass instruments became even more plentiful when the valve was developed.
+Woodwinds and brass instruments became more plentiful when the valve was developed.
 Romantic composers flouted Classical rules, arranging symphonies with more than four movements and composing single-movement works in various forms.

 The 20th-century European political climate had a profound impact on the musical output of Western classical composers.
 Because the Soviet and Nazi regimes placed strict expectations on their nation’s composers, blacklisting those who did not conform and forcing them to write in styles deemed ‘acceptable’ by their governments in order to avoid persecution, composers such as Hindemith and Shostakovich wrote music that is rife with a political subtext.